 - Circuitry Meets Art: Fourth Grade students attached Arduino programmable circuitry to paintings of California missions, turning them into interactive display pieces with LED lights and sound recordings.

 - Robots become Characters: Fifth Grade student teams created props for and decorated their LEGO robots, turning them into characters with personalities – or in one case, into a dog-bot, complete with a dog tag they made on our 3-D printer and a furry tail.

-- Digital Photography: Students in our Nature Photography and Photojournalism electives, as well as our 6th Graders, learn digital photography, including how to use Photoshop and other editing software.
+- Digital Photography: Students in 6th Grade, learned digital photography, including how to use Photoshop and other editing software.